 Protecting the Environment & Natural Resources Trust Fund

 Renewing the Environment & Natural Resources Trust Fund

-FMR wants to see this environmental funding source protected for decades to come.
-That is why we continue to strongly support efforts to renew the lottery dedication to the environment, including through collaboration with many environmental, natural resource and outdoor recreation groups from across the state.
+We will continue to advocate for this important environmental funding source in collaboration with environmental, natural resource and outdoor recreation groups from across the state.

+Protecting the Environment & Natural Resources Trust Fund